Delta Nigeria Travel Guide

 Conserve water and energy in your accommodation.
 Turn off conserve energy when out your room, plus get shorter showers.

-Always seek permission to photograph people, for kids especially, and respect their decision if they decline.
+Always seek permission to photograph people, children in particular, and respect their decision if they decline.

 Dress modestly and respectfully, especially in traditional settings, religious sites, and when interacting with local communities.

 Use basic local greetings.
-This uncomplicated gesture often earns a warm and welcoming response.
+This simple gesture often earns a warm and welcoming response.

 Be mindful of local taboos and sensitive topics.
-Avoid discussing politics, religion, or ethnic tensions unless you are invited into a safe, respectful environment.
+Avoid discussing politics, religion, or ethnic tensions unless invited into a safe, respectful environment.

 Engage in respectful dialogue, valuing area insights and experiences.